64kramsystem/personal_notes/topics/bevy.md

 #### Events

 Systems can communicate via a message queue - the `Event`s system.
+Every reader tracks the events it has read independently, so one can handle the same events from multiple systems.

 WATCH OUT!!
-Events persists only until the end of the next frame (= max 2 frames).
+W/R don't enforce ordering, so if the two W/R systems are not ordered, events may be read on the next frame ("1-frame-lag" problem).
+Events persists only until the end of the next frame.

-Important: every reader tracks the events it has read independently, so one can handle the same events from multiple systems.

-Additionally, due to the async nature, a system may receive the event only on the next frame ("1-frame-lag" problem); if this is a problem, must explicitly order systems.
+It's possible to manually manage events (see [here](https://bevy-cheatbook.github.io/patterns/manual-event-clear.html)).

 ```rust
 struct LevelUpEvent(Entity);